dmerejkowsky/kata-doppelganger/README.md

 ## Step 1 - without any library

-For this step, you are not allowed to add any external library.
+For this step, you are not allowed to add any external mock library.

-Make a commit when you're done fixing all the TODOs
+Start by writing the tests naively - and then make it run (or compile) by adding clases to the test code (this is what we call a test double).

 ## Step 2 - with a library